-The effectiveness of the committee is assessed annually by the board governance & remuneration committee.
-It was found that the audit & risk committee has duly completed its responsibilities during the year in accordance with its written terms of reference.
+The effectiveness of the committee is assessed annually by the board governance θ remuneration committee.
+It was found that the audit θ risk committee has duly completed its responsibilities during the year in accordance with its written terms of reference.

-The committee considered and is satisfied with the competence, expertise and experience of the company's CFO, Louis Weinberg.
+The committee considered and is satisfied with the competence, expertise and experience of the company's CFO, Louis Weinberg in line with paragraph 3.84 (g) of the JSE Listings Requirements.